Saint-Eugène-Sainte-Cécile: Stained glass

+Art and Decoration

+The interior decoration, wood work and metal work is lavish and colourful, down to finest details.
+The chapel of the baptistry has a particularly elegant baptismal font, featuring angels and a demon, in with forms which suggest the soon-to-arrive Art Nouveau style.

+Organ

+The grand pipe organ was built by Joseph Merklin and had been exhibited at the 1855 Exposition Universelle in Paris prior to being installed in the church.

 People associated with the church

 Clergy associated with Saint-Eugène include Albert Le Nordez who gave conferences for Christian women there in the 1890s and Jean-Pierre Batut who was the church's pastor from 2007 to 2009.

 Renaud de Vilbac was the church's first organist.
 He was succeeded by Raoul Pugno who served from 1871 until 1892.
 Pierre Pincemaille was titular organist between 1982 and 1987.

 The wedding of Jules Verne to Honorine Morel took place at Saint-Eugène on 10 January 1857.

 The funeral of Léon Battu was held at the church in 1857 as were the funerals of Louis Clapisson in 1866, Camille Corot in 1875 and Clairville in 1879.